Saas trust

 You can tell a lot about a company, however, based on how they respond to a data breach.
 Are they upfront with customers?
 Do they react quickly so other malicious parties can’t breach their security as well?
 What steps do they take to compensate users for any damages they experience because of the breach?

 If you input sensitive information into a SaaS application, check for any past incidents of data breaches.
 Investigate how they responded to these breaches.
 If they were honest with their users and fixed the problem promptly, your data is probably safe.
 But if they failed to respond quickly, or worse, denied the breach altogether, then you should not trust them with your data.
+A strong incident response plan shows that a company takes these matters seriously, demonstrating their commitment to protecting your data and keeping the lines of communication open when things go wrong.

 Furthermore, check to see if any of your applications have public data breach policies.
 Ask yourself if that policy seems reasonable.
 Is the policy similar to other applications?
 When a data breach occurred, did the company follow their own policy?